okta/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 ## Create Access Policies

 Access policies are containers for rules.
-Each access policy applies to a particular OAuth 2.0 application, and the rules it contains define different access and refresh token lifetimes depending on the nature of the token request.
+Each access policy applies to a particular OpenID Connect application, and the rules it contains define different access and refresh token lifetimes depending on the nature of the token request.

 1. In the Okta Developer Dashboard, navigate to **API > Authorization Servers**.
 2. Choose the name of an Authorization Server.